Violent memes and messages surging on far-left social media, a new report finds

 But police said they had no evidence that the unrest grew out of online planning.

-“We monitor as much open source information as is possible but there was nothing to indicate any criminal coordination prior to the riotous actions on July 25,” said Melinda McLaughlin, a spokeswoman for the police department.
+“We monitor as much open-source information as is possible, but there was nothing to indicate any criminal coordination prior to the riotous actions on July 25,” said Melinda McLaughlin, a spokeswoman for the police department.

 In Portland, police spokesman Sgt.
-Kevin Allen, said, “Political and activist groups use social media extensively to communicate and coordinate.
+Kevin Allen said: “Political and activist groups use social media extensively to communicate and coordinate.
 It’s not unusual for us to learn about coming events through those postings.
-This is not exclusive to left wing groups.
+This is not exclusive to left-wing groups.
 Social media is used for coordination for groups of all political perspectives."

 In addition to online posts focusing on specific protest activity, the researchers also drew attention to large forums devoted to left-wing self-defense and other more militant approaches to the country’s escalating social disorder.
 Among these are the message boards associated with the Socialist Rifle Association, which is organized as a 501(c)(4) nonprofit.
 Its communications director, Lucas Hubbard, said the group is devoted to “self-defense and community defense,” which includes lawfully owning firearms but also mutual aid and other citizen-to-citizen support systems.

 Hubbard said the organization is not on offense, noting, “We don’t even allow our members to protest armed in our name.”
-Of efforts to resist the so-called “police state,” sometimes invoked by socialist activists, he said, “Self-defense against the police is a death sentence, so I try not to think about it.”
+Of efforts to resist the “police state” sometimes invoked by socialist activists, he said, “Self-defense against the police is a death sentence, so I try not to think about it.”

-The group has about 40,000 followers on Facebook, and its thread on Reddit has about 60,000 — numbers that have exploded in the last six months, according to the report.
-The Reddit thread has hosted instructions on how to fabricate firearms, paired with images of rifles and the words, “seize the means of production.”
+The group has about 40,000 followers on Facebook, and its thread on Reddit has about 60,000 — numbers that have exploded in the past six months, according to the report.
+The Reddit thread has hosted instructions on how to fabricate firearms, paired with images of rifles and the words “seize the means of production.”

 Hubbard said left-wing activists — who have been targeted repeatedly, including by the president — are preparing themselves lest they become “victims of terrorism.”